Top 10 Attractions in Tbilisi

 10. Dry Bridge Flea Market

-Dry Bridge Flea Market, Landmarks and Attractions in Tbilisi
+Dry Bridge Flea Market, Tbilisi

 This central Tbilisi flea market is a treasure hunter's dream.
 You could spend hours here, digging through a wide array of interesting finds from the Soviet era and Georgian crafts, including dishes, books, posters, badges, paintings, jewelry, and much more.